-A foundation differs from a Limited Liability Company, because its focus cannot be the pursuit for profit.
-In addition, it has no shares and it cannot distribute its equity to its founders.
+A foundation differs from a Limited Liability Company, because its focus cannot be the pursuit of profit.
+In addition, it has no shares and cannot distribute its equity to its founders.
 Moreover, it focuses on social or ideal goals and it is possible to incorporate it within a day, if necessary.
 Under Dutch Law, there is only one type of a foundation.
-However, the legal type has various applications, which to some extent influence the set-up of the foundation and the contents of the Articles of Association.
+However, the legal type has various applications, which, to some extent, influence the set-up of the foundation and the contents of the Articles of Association.
 A Dutch foundation has a board of directors but cannot have any members (as opposed to an association).

 Formation of a Dutch foundation

 One requires a deed of incorporation for its formation.
 That being the case, you will need the services of a Dutch public notary.
 One or more individuals or legal entities can set up a foundation.
 Thus, a Limited Liability Company can also be the founder of a Dutch foundation.
 The deed of incorporation needs to contain the information of the founders, as well as the name of the foundation and its purpose.
 Afterwards, you must register the foundation at the Dutch Chamber of Commerce.

 Holding assets for the risk and account of third parties

 A foundation may also be set up for the purpose of holding certain assets for the risk and account of third parties, without the issuance of depository receipts.
 These assets do not only include shares, but other assets, as well.
 Additionally, it is possible to sell or inherit the contractual claim of the person towards the foundation.
 The foundation holds the assets for the risk and account.
 This use of the foundation is usually seen as temporary.
 Therefore, it would be possible to “convert” this set-up into a voting trust foundation somewhat later.